CarlosEspinoTimon/shopping_list/rest-server/README.md

 ## Start the server
 From the rest-server directory:
 `flask run`
+NO ESTÁ FUNCIONANDO, USAR
+`python -m flask run`

 ## Requirements
 You need to have MySQL installed (or use the Docker that I share in the project) and configure the connection in the config.py file.

+## DB problems and initial load
+If you have problems, delete the migration folder and do the next:
+`flask db init`
+`flask db migrate -m "commit message"`
+`flask db upgrade`

+To load some inital data you can run
+`python load_articles.py`